AnandRituraj/MailMerge-pro/README.md

 ## Email Signatures

-You can now add signatures to your emails in two formats:
+You can add signatures to your emails in two formats:

 - **Plain Text**: Enter plain text that will maintain your formatting, with automatic link detection
 - **HTML**: Paste HTML code for more complex signatures with images and formatting

-## Device Compatibility

-The application is fully responsive and works on:

-- **Desktop computers**: Optimized layout with side-by-side form elements
-- **Tablets**: Adaptive layout that adjusts to screen width
-- **Mobile phones**: Stacked layout for easy reading and interaction on small screens

 ## Gmail Setup for Sending Emails